 Jobseekers and employees who suspect they are victims of weight discrimination have several ways to gather proof.
 They could look into whether the position was still open after receiving a rejection letter, or evidence they were not hired despite being qualified.
 Employees should hang on to paperwork given to them after being fired.

-The Los Angeles labor law attorneys at the Law Offices of Kesluk, Silverstein & Jacob are dedicated to standing up for workers who have been unfairly targeted by workplace discrimination.
+The Los Angeles labor law attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. are dedicated to standing up for workers who have been unfairly targeted by workplace discrimination.